The Mad Ghoul: Release

 It was released for the first time on DVD by Willette Acquisition Corporation on October 7, 2014.
-Along with Murders in the Zoo, The Mad Doctor of Market Street and The Strange Case of Doctor Rx, The Mad Ghoul was released on blu ray as part of Scream!
+Along with Murders in the Zoo (1933), The Mad Doctor of Market Street (1942) and The Strange Case of Doctor Rx (1942), The Mad Ghoul was released on Blu-ray as part of Scream!
 Factory's Universal Horror Collection Volume 2 on July 23, 2019.

 Reception

 From contemporary reviews, Wanda Hale of The New York Daily News said the film "you'll get your creeps and chills in abundance at what George Zucco, making with his evil yes does to corpses and a human being [...]
 Enough occurs to prevent the chills from leaving you until it's over".
 Floy Stone of The Motion Picture Herald declared the film as "well done, but just that.
 Zucco's performance is the only one which will command audience attention".
-Frank Quinn of the New York Daily Mirror found the film was a "reash of Frankenstein, while finding the film "interesting enough to whet the appetite".
-John T. McManus declared that along with Captive Wild Woman, Son of Dracula and Phantom of the Opera were "unaccountable cinemisdeeds".
+Frank Quinn of the New York Daily Mirror found the film was a "rehash of Frankenstein, while finding the film "interesting enough to whet the appetite".
+John T. McManus declared that along with Captive Wild Woman (1943), Son of Dracula (1943) and Phantom of the Opera (1943) were "unaccountable cinemisdeeds".
 Bosley Crowther of The New York Times called The Mad Ghoul "definitely a second-rate ghoul.
 And if anyone is privileged enough to be crazy, it's us poor folks who have to look at such thing".

 From retrospective reviews, Leonard Maltin's Movie Guide awarded the film two and a half out of four stars, noting that the strong cast helped buoy the film's grim story.